 The discussion above outlines our expectations for appropriately balancing risk between the developer, utility shareholders and ratepayers to facilitate timely and accurate interconnection cost estimates to enable the integration of more DERs to the distribution grid.
 In light of the data that we will gather (as described above) and as additional experience is gained using the Cost Envelope framework, we recognize that the framework will need to be revisited as the utilities and developers gain experience.
 Therefore, we treat the Cost Envelope framework that we adopt in this decision as a five year pilot period.
 A five-year pilot period is an appropriate length of time to allow the utilities to collect a representative sample of projects from which to evaluate the effectiveness of the 25% Cost Envelope to interconnect and integrate DER into the distribution grid.
 Given that the interconnection process can take over two years to complete for certain projects, the pilot period will allow the Commission, in conjunction with utilities and other stakeholders, to inform a permanent cost certainty framework based on empirical cost estimating data and the improvements to the utilities' data access and utilization we order in this decision.
-We direct the utilities, in consultation with the Commission's Energy Division, to host a series of workshops, at least semi-annually, to provide a forum for parties and the Commission to discuss the cost envelope pilot and the utilities' progress in improving the interconnection process.
+We direct the utilities, in consultation with the Commission's Energy Division, to host a series of workshops, at least semi-annually, to provide a forum for parties and the Commission to inquire about the utilities' interconnection process progress and to provide guidance.

 To help evaluate the pilot period, the utilities shall continue to submit, on a quarterly basis, all pending and completed Rule 21 interconnection project trueup documents to the Commission.
 In the quarterly report, we further direct the utilities to use consistent measurements, to produce records and to develop tools to track the progress by which the utilities increase the accuracy of their cost estimates in the interconnection process.
 At minimum, the utilities shall include in this report metrics that indicate progress towards realizing improved data access and utilization in the course of modernizing the interconnection process and producing higher confidence cost estimates.
-These metrics will help us evaluate the pilot period.
-The quarterly reports shall also track actual costs of preparing a cost envelope estimate for Fast Track applicants as well as cost differential data and narrative technical descriptions of all entries into the memorandum account.
+These metrics will help us evaluate the pilot period and our ultimate objective of creating a "plug-andplay" distribution grid.
 The utilities shall host a workshop with parties to discuss the format of the new sections of the quarterly report within 120 days of today's decision.
-In consultation with Energy Division, the utilities shall also establish a working group to refine these metrics and reporting, with the objective of improving the interconnection process to create an agile distribution grid.
+In consultation with Energy Division, the utilities shall also establish a working group to refine these metrics and reporting, with the objective of improving interconnection process to create a "plug-and-play" distribution grid.

-The utilities shall continue to provide both the public and private Rule 21 capacity.
-Any further reporting or metrics requests by Energy Division shall be added to the Rule 21 Quarterly Report.

-Quarterly Report to ensure that utilities continue to develop robust tracking and metrics of success to submit to Energy Division for further analysis.
-The Quarterly Report shall be broken down by facility type for greater analysis
+The utilities shall continue to provide both the public and private Rule 21 Quarterly Report to ensure that utilities continue to develop robust tracking and metrics of success to submit to Energy Division for further analysis.
+The Quarterly Report shall be broken down by facility type for greater analysis capacity.33 Any further reporting or metrics requests by Energy Division shall be added to the Rule 21 Quarterly Report.